imsc-rosetta/imsc-rosetta-specification/styles.md

 Style names are fixed in imsc-rosetta for simplicity of use and understanding.

-Some styles are fixed in terms of content,. and others are adjustable, either to represent file defaults, or to represent specific requirments.
+Some styles are fixed in terms of content,. and others are adjustable, either to represent file defaults, or to represent specific requirements.

 ## All styles